Windsooon/cherry/README.md

 #### Easy to use, no machine learning knowledge needed

   Text classification in 5 minutes, no machine learning knowledge needed.
-We also provide extra features for users who want to imporve their model.
+We also provide extra features for users who want to improve their model.

 #### Three built in models to play with.